MazamaScience/ASIC-2026/README.md

-Attendees will become familiar with the **AirMonitor** and **AirSensor2** R packages and will be able to quickly download, process and visualize data from AirNow and OpenAQ as well as sensor manufacturers PurpleAir and Clarity.
+Attendees will become familiar with the **AirMonitor** and **AirSensor2** R packages and will be able to quickly download, process and visualize data from AirNow and sensor manufacturers PurpleAir, Clarity and AirGradient.
 Various analysis and data visualization functions will be introduced but the focus will be on data access and the creation of uniform dataframes of hourly measurements appropriate for use in research studies and reports.